thisislawatts/cv/README.md

 * Introduced an experiments based methodology for the team which offered us the opportunity to explore and enhance the engagement and adoption of our features.
 * Leading planning sessions as part of the annual all-hands meeting and presenting the results back to a 200 strong audience.

+## Previous Experience

 ### Developer, Snyk Ltd
 October 2017 – September 2019

 * Designing features with the product team based on user needs and outlining their implementation.
 * Deliver a SaaS application incrementally in a full CI/CD workflow.
-* Working as part of a distributed team, communicating clearly and proactively and clear.
+* Working as part of a distributed team, communicating clearly and proactively.

 #### Highlights